 Clinically Relevant Bottom Line:

-If paediatricians were to receive lung US training as part of standard training this skill could be used to diagnose pleural and parenchymal lung abnormalities.
-This can be done quickly, reliably and with reduced risk to the patient and with increased sensitivity in certain conditions compared to CXR.
+If paediatricians were to receive lung US training as part of standard training, this skill could be used to diagnose pleural and parenchymal lung abnormalities.
+This can be done quickly, reliably and with reduced risk to the patient and increased sensitivity in certain conditions compared to CXR.
 However, ultrasound can have limited use in the presence of emphysema, obesity, and bandages.

 Reviewed by: Melanie Ranaweera